SGNet: Salient Geometric Network for Point Cloud Registration: Related work

 Recently, many feature-matching methods greatly improved point cloud registration on the recall metric.
-Most of them construct their framework on the famous KPConv\cite{thomas2019kpconv} backbone.
+Most construct their framework on the famous KPConv~\cite{thomas2019kpconv} backbone.
 Predator\cite{huang2021predator} exploits a GNN network to embed the super point features and utilize a transformer to exchange information between source and target.
 After that, it propagates the inter-frame exchanged features up to dense points for point-matching.
 Based on Predator\cite{huang2021predator}, CoFiNet\cite{yu2021cofinet} introduces a point-to-node strategy to group the dense points into downsampled super points' neighborhoods.
 However, both Predator\cite{huang2021predator} and CoFiNet\cite{yu2021cofinet} suffer from a problem in that they conduct self-attention in the intra-frame on a global scale on both the overlapping and non-overlapping regions.
 As only overlap regions contain helpful information for successful registration, the transformed super point features, which include non-overlap region information, used by~\cite{huang2021predator} and~\cite{yu2021cofinet}, may lead to ambiguous point matching.
 To overcome this problem, GeoTR\cite{qin2022geometric} only utilizes a geometric transformer to conduct the patch matching on super points and make dense points matching based on the KPConv features.
-In contrast, our model utilizes the local/low-order transformer to detect the candidate overlap region and develop a new high-order transformer to learn high-order saliency geometric features and propagate to the dense point.
+RoITr\cite{yu2023rotation} designs a new transformer-based feature backbone that utilizes the local PPF\cite{deng2018ppf} features to enhance the rotation invariance.